 In ECON 301 A, lectures will be offered in a mixed hybrid mode, with pre-recorded content and in-person lectures and exams.
 Lecture contents will be provided both live and remotely.
 Office hours will be held remotely through Zoom.
 Weekly assignments must be submitted remotely via Achieve (the lowest one will be dropped).
+Quizzes will be provided on Canvas.
 Exams will be given in person.
 There will be two closed-book exams.
-If you miss any exams for any reason, you will be asked to take make-up exams.